 Railroad

 Muong Man Station, Ham Thuan Nam District, is a stop on the North-South railway lines.
 Trains SE 1-2, SE 3-4, SE 5-6, SE 7-8 or SPT, SNT… all stop at this station.
-Train fares range from 145,000 VND to 1,500,000 VND one way, depending on the type of train, seat/bed type and departure point.
+Train fares range from 145,000 VND to 1,500,000 VND one-way, depending on the train type, seat/bed type, and departure point.

 Accommodation in Lam Dong

 The old Lam Dong’s accommodation areas are mainly concentrated in Da Lat and Bao Loc, along with some eco-tourism areas.
 In Da Lat, there are many accommodation options, from budget motels to famous 5-star resorts.
-Visitors can choose to stay in the center or on the outskirts, such as Tuyen Lam Lake area.
+Visitors can choose to stay in the center or on the outskirts, such as the Tuyen Lam Lake area.
 Room rates range from about 200,000 VND per night to 6 million VND per night.

 Adam Resort Mui Ne (source: booking)